-This traditional Korean side dish is fun to make and delicious too.
+This traditional Korean fermented cabbage side dish is fun to make and delicious too.
+Watch the video on how to make it.

-1 Wong bok cabbage, chopped into 3cm slices (also known as Chinese cabbage or Napa cabbage)
+1 wong bok cabbage, sliced into 2 cm pices (also known as Chinese cabbage or napa cabbage)

 ¼ cup salt